0x644BE25/Syrah/readme.md

 ## 2. Pipeline Usage

-Using the Syrah pipeline in lieu of the Slide-seq or Curio Seeker pipelines is a bit more involved, but we hope that it is _at least_ as easy to install and use as the aforementioned pipelines.
+Using the Syrah pipeline in lieu of the Slide-seq or Curio Seeker pipelines is a bit more involved, but we hope that it is at least as easy to install and use.
 Here are the steps:

 ### 1. Installation